Translate this page

 Our diverse school community is also home to students from the historical community of Gum Springs.
 Gum Springs is the oldest African American community in Fairfax County and was formerly established in 1833.
 West Ford, a former slave, founded the community after being freed by George Washington at the age of twenty-one.
 Located close to the Mount Vernon Estate, the community was a sanctuary for freedmen and runaways.
 Samuel Taylor, a runaway slave established the first institution in Gum Springs.
 Our school enjoys a strong partnership with the Gum Springs Community Center.
 As a Level IV Advanced Academic (AAP) Center, Stratford Landing is home to students from the neighborhood and from seven neighboring elementary schools that join the AAP program in grades 3-6.

-Stratford Landing recently underwent a twenty-five million dollar renovation and addition, which was completed in the Spring of 2018.
+Stratford Landing recently completed the second renovation, totaling twenty-five million dollars, in the Spring of 2018.
 In March of 2019, Fairfax County Public Schools made additions to the playground area as part of the final phrase of renovations.

 The playground's original opening ceremony took place on March 16, 2000 after the playground's first renovation.
 Mrs. Barbara Hubbard, who was the principal of Stratford Landing at the time, presided over the playground's opening ceremony.